HartR/Configs/vim/README.md

 # vim
 Contains vim configuration files as backup for my preferred vim settings.

-On Ubuntu, place in /etc/vim/ directory.
+On Ubuntu, symlink in /etc/vim/ directory.